-The Board of Directors (the "Board of Directors" or "Board") of BankUnited, Inc. (the "Company," "we," "us" or "our") is soliciting your proxy to vote at the 2021 Annual Meeting of Shareholders to be held on Tuesday, May 25, 2021, at 10:00 a.m., Eastern Time, and at any adjournment or postponement of that meeting (the "Annual Meeting").
-The Annual Meeting will be a virtual meeting and shareholders are invited to attend by logging into: www.virtualshareholdermeeting.com/BKU2021.
-The Company intends to resume in-person meetings in the future.
-This Proxy Statement and the accompanying proxy card, the Notice of Annual Meeting of Shareholders and the 2020 Annual Report to Shareholders (the "Annual Report") were first mailed on or about April 8 2021, to shareholders of record as of March 29, 2021 (the "Record Date").
+The Board of Directors (the "Board of Directors" or "Board") of BankUnited, Inc. (the "Company," "we," "us" or "our") is soliciting your proxy to vote at the 2022 Annual Meeting of Shareholders to be held on Wednesday, May 18, 2022, at 10:00 a.m., Eastern Time, and at any adjournment or postponement of that meeting (the "Annual Meeting").
+The Annual Meeting will be a virtual meeting and shareholders are invited to attend by logging into: www.virtualshareholdermeeting.com/BKU2022.
+This Proxy Statement and the accompanying proxy card, the Notice of Annual Meeting of Shareholders and the 2021 Annual Report to Shareholders (the "Annual Report") were first mailed on or about April 8 2022, to shareholders of record as of March 21, 2022 (the "Record Date").